Mayhem, mischief and Masi: Abu Dhabi, one year on

 Rosberg: “Oh my goodness, so difficult!
 I think it’s OK what they’ve done.
 Max was a bit too aggressive and forcing Lewis out too strongly, even though he had the right to the corner there because he was massively ahead.

-“But then I would also say that Lewis didn’t give back everything he gained so it’s tough but I think it’s OK like this.”
+“But then I would also say that Lewis didn’t give back everything he gained so it’s tough, but I think it’s OK like this.”

 Hill: “Looking at it back you have to say Lewis had to move out the way because otherwise he’s going to collide with Max who made a very uncompromising and aggressive late lunge which left no room for Lewis to make any accommodation.
 He left the track.